enasequence/read_docs/prog_13.md

 ## Introduction

-The following picture illustrates the stages of the genome assembly submission process:
+The following picture illustrates the stages of the transcriptome assembly submission process:

 ---
 ![Submission process](images/webin-cli_01.png)